ChengdaXu/android-interview-questions/README.md

 #### Base

 * **Why does an Android App lag?** - [Learn from here](https://outcomeschool.com/blog/android-app-lag)
+    - Android app updates UI every 16ms (1000ms / 60fps)
+    - If any main thread task takes more than 16ms, there will be a frame drop
+    - GC runs too frequently, probably due to memory leak
+    - Doing too much work on the main thread

 * **What is `Context`?
 How is it used?** - [Context In Android Application](https://outcomeschool.com/blog/context-in-android-application)
+    - In Android, a Context object provides information about the current application environment.
+It allows you to interact with the system services, resources, and other application components.
+    - Use application context for singleton, e.g a database object
+    - Use activity context for UI operation, e.g showing a toast.
+Otherwise app will crash.
+    - Application context won't respect locale changes until the app is restarted

 * **Tell all the Android application components.** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineer-tech-activity-7302543942028251137-S3vJ)
+    - Activity: it represents a single screen with a user interface.
+    - Services: a Service is a component that runs in the background to perform long-running operations or handle tasks without a UI.
+For example, playing music or downloading a file can be managed by a Service.
+It doesn’t interact directly with the user but can communicate with other components.
+    - Broadcast receivers: a Broadcast Receiver listens for system-wide broadcast announcements or events, such as a low battery warning, a new SMS, or a custom event from another app.
+    - Content providers: It manages data sharing between different applications.
+Example: Sharing contacts or accessing media files from the gallery.
+For app internal data, we can use MVVM + repository
+    - Intents
+        - Explicity intents: target a specific component (e.g launching a known activity)
+        - Implicit intents: declare an action (e.g share a file) and let the system resolve it

 * **What is the project structure of an Android Application?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_android-app-project-structure-activity-7302902092812226560-bM8D)

 * **What is `AndroidManifest.xml`?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineer-tech-activity-7305255303908888576-c0Nf)

 * **What is the `Application` class?** -[Learn from here](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineer-tech-activity-7304864185010528256-2GGU)
+    - global representation of an app's process.
+    - use cases
+        - initialize libraries
+        - maintain global application state (single instances)
+        - setting up DI

 #### Activity and Fragment